dandi/handbook/docs/20_project_structure.md

 # Project Structure

-The DANDI project is organized around several Github repositories.
+The DANDI project is organized around several GitHub repositories.
 The main ones are the following.

 1. **The DANDI helpdesk.** This [repository](https://github.com/dandi/helpdesk)